 4. These effects of the spirit of prayer upon the body are themselves no part of religion.
 It is only that the body is often so weak that the feelings of the soul overpower it.
 These bodily effects are not at all essential to prevailing prayer; but are only a natural or physical result of highly excited emotions of the mind.
 It is not at all unusual for the body to be weakened, and even overcome, by any powerful emotion of the mind, on other subjects besides religion.
 The doorkeeper of Congress, in the time of the Revolution, fell down dead on the reception of some highly cheering intelligence.
 I knew a woman in Rochester who was in a great agony of prayer for the conversion of her son-in-law.
 One morning he was at an anxious meeting, and she remained at home praying for him.
-At the close of the meeting he they replied.
-"A w-h-a-t?" he inquired, aghast.
-"A Church," they reiterated.
-The astonished man broke into tears and exclaimed: "You may have it, and I will give you a thousand dollars towards it."
-At the close of a morning rehearsal, the beautiful hymn, "The Voice of Free Grace," was sung, and Mr. Tappan announced to the actors that there would be preaching that night upon that stage.
-When the house was dedicated to the service of God, Finney preached on: "Who is on the Lord's side?"
-The bar-room was changed into a prayerroom, and the first convert was an actor.
-For some years the building was used for services, Finney continuing to preach there until the erection of the Broadway Tabernacle.
-Dr. Cuyler related these particulars when, on a parallel occasion, during the revival of 1857-8, he conducted the inaugural meeting at Burton's Theatre.
-(See also "History of the Broadway Tabernacle," by Susan Hayes Ward, which says: "Mr. Finney's imprint upon the Church was clearly marked, so that no history of the Tabernacle could be written without taking into account the wonderful work and personality of that prince of revival preachers.")

-came home a convert, and she was so rejoiced that she fell down and died on the spot.
+At the close of the meeting he came home a convert, and she was so rejoiced that she fell down and died on the spot.
 It is no more strange that these effects should be produced by religion than by strong feeling on any other subject.

 It is not essential to prayer, but is the natural result of great efforts of the mind.

-5. Doubtless one great reason why God requires the exercise of this agonising prayer is, that it forms such a bond of union between Christ and the Church. creates such a sympathy between them.
-It is as if Christ came and poured the overflowings of His own benevolent heart into His people, and led them to sympathise and to co-operate with Him as they never do in any other way.
-They feel just as Christ feels-so full of compassion for sinners that they cannot contain themselves.
+5. Doubtless one great reason why God requires the exercise of this agonizing prayer is, that it forms such a bond of union between Christ and the Church.
+It creates such a sympathy between them.
+It is as if Christ came and poured the overflowings of His own benevolent heart into His people, and led them to sympathize and to cooperate with Him as they never do in any other way.
+They feel just as Christ feels - so full of compassion for sinners that they cannot contain themselves.
 Thus it is often with those ministers who are distinguished for their success in preaching to sinners; they often have such compassion, such overflowing desires for their salvation, that these are shown in their speaking, and their preaching, just as though Jesus Christ spoke through them.
-The words come from their lips fresh and warm, as if from the very heart of Christ. do not mean that He dictates their words; but He excites the feelings that give utterance to them.
+The words come from their lips fresh and warm, as if from the very heart of Christ.
+I do not mean that He dictates their words; but He excites the feelings that give utterance to them.
 Then you see a movement in the hearers, as if Christ Himself spoke through lips of clay.